steakscience/steakscience/_posts/2018-02-25-yasukuni_shrine.md

 ![](/images/yasukuni/DSC03827.jpg)
 {% endfigure %}

 Knowing all that, I still found it surprising that everyone was just nonchalantly mingling with them.
-In fact, I think one of them made some room for me as I tried to find a spot to eat some yakisoba[^n] (the cafeteria sold overpriced food and beer).
+In fact, I think one of them made some room for me as I tried to find a spot to eat some yakisoba (the cafeteria sold overpriced food and beer).[^n]

 {% figure %}
 ![](/images/yasukuni/DSC03831.jpg)